 EARTH RIVER'S RESPONSIBILITY: Van in morning to airport (1/2 hr.).
 Commuter flight to Chaiten (45 min.).
 Bus to river (*3 hrs.)

 Important note: It is possible to do this trip in 10 days rather then 11.
 If you are only able to take a week off from work it is possible to do the trip leaving the U.S. on Friday evening rather than Thursday evening.
 In order to do this, you will need to schedule an international flight that arrives into Santiago early enough Saturday morning to catch a flight down to Puerto Montt that arrives no later than 10:30 AM.
 There are a number carriers that offer such flights.
 If you need help coordinating this please contact our travel agent, Gilda (see below).

 All Futaleufu expeditions include: Hotel in Puerto Varas and 7 nights in small, private lodges in the Futaleufu Valley, ground transprotation to the Paloma airport.
 R/T commuter flight from Puerto Montt to Chaiten, ground transportation from Chaiten to the river and back.
-Four private camps for exclusive use by one Earth River group at a time limited to 16 guests.
-All meals from dinner (Puerto Varas) day 2 until breakfast day 9 (wine & beer with dinner.
+All meals from dinner (Puerto Varas) day 2 until breakfast day 9 are included (wine & beer with dinner).
 Earth River transports you from the hotel in Puerto Varas to the river at the start of the trip and back to the Puerto Montt Airport at the trip’s conclusion.
 Note: (Groups are limited to 12 participants with the exception of private charters, the December holiday trips and the Feb.
 15 departure.)

 Note: Occasionally on small trips a videographer may not be present.
 Because this is a possibility it is important for people to bring their own cameras if they want a guaranteed record of the trip.
-On small overlapping private charters a masseuse may not be available unless it is arranged ahead of time with the Earth River office.
-This might entail paying for a masseuse to travel from Santiago (approx $400).
+A masseuse separate charge) is available at certain lodges.

 WHAT’S NOT INCLUDED: